andsmedeiros/uevloop/README.md

 }
 ```

+#### Application registry

+The `application` component can also keep a registry of modules to manage.
+See [Appendix A: Modules](#appendix-a-modules) for more information.

-## Core modules
+## Core components

 ### Scheduler

-The scheduler is a module that keeps track of current execution time and closures to be run in the future.
+The scheduler is a component that keeps track of current execution time and closures to be run in the future.
 It provides similar functionality to the `setTimeout` and `setInterval` Javascript functions.

 Two queues lead in and out of it: the inbound schedule_queue is externally fed events that should be scheduled and then accounted for; the outbound event_queue hold events that are due to be collected and processed.

-This module needs access to system's pools and queues.
+This component needs access to system's pools and queues.

 #### Basic scheduler initialisation